Subsono1/Selling-Market/README.md

 ## Overview

-_**Vending-Market** This project is a website which will be a marketplace for products to be listed and sold by users new or used.
-Specifically this app is targeted for electronics and also to try to recycle by selling them .Here you will find awesome products to sell and to buy.
+_**Vending-Market** This project is a website which will be a marketplace for buying and selling products.
+New or used ones, specifically this app is targeted for electronics and art. this will also help recycling certain products for different users.
+Here you will find awesome products to sell and to buy.
 This app will include a full CRUD implementation with Rails on the back end and React on the front end._